-- Add new test step, delete selected test step, move up/down desired test step.
+- Add a new test step, delete selected test step, move up/down desired test step.

 - Pause and resume recording session as required.

-- Stop recording session and save recorded actions along with objects.
+- Stop the recording session and save recorded actions along with objects.

-This OpKey Recorder for Chrome successfully records all actions performed on the application, fetch object properties and add the recorded action to the test step along with corresponding OpKey Keywords.
-Once recording session has completed, you get your automatically created Test Case/Script.
-You can execute it directly or add to Suite and execute on desired platform.
+This Opkey Recorder for Chrome successfully records all actions performed on the application, fetch object properties and add the recorded action to the test step along with corresponding Opkey Keywords.
+Once the recording session has completed, you get your automatically created Test Case/Script.
+You can execute it directly or add to Suite and execute on the desired platform.

 - Click on Add extension button to proceed.